bennicholes/CS480/PA03/README.md

 Clicking the mouse or pressing the A/a key causes the cube to rotate around a fix position clockwise or counterclockwise.

-Problems for this program included researching the glut api to determine how to create windows properly, and the logic behind stopping and starting the spinning of the cube.
+Problems for this program included deciding how the moon would be able to keep orbit around the planet.
+Another problem I ran into was when I implemented the moon orbiting and spinning, but I forgot to initialize and render the moon.

 Building This Example